Autumn Skin Guide

-Now is the time to think about switching to a moisturiser especially designed for dry skin like Polaar Extreme Care Intensive Face Cream, which also contains liquorice extract to sooth irritation.
-Keep on you (or buy a spare tube and keep one at work) so you can reapply midday to keep skin hydrated and comfortable.
+Now is the time to think about switching to a moisturiser especially designed for dry skin like The Genuine Lapland Cream from Polaar, which also contains Algal Phycosaccharides for their protective unparalleled action.
+Keep a tin at work so you can reapply midday to keep skin hydrated and comfortable.

 Don’t forget some nighttime protection too